Warwick suburb profile

 Warwick rental market trends

-The rental market in Warwick has experienced notable growth, with house rents increasing 15.1% over the past year to $495 per week, while unit rents have seen a more modest rise of 4.6% to $340 per week.
-This growth reflects the suburb's appeal, driven by its community atmosphere and regional charm, making it an attractive option for both renters and investors.
+The rental market in Warwick has experienced notable growth, with house rents increasing by 15.6% over the past year to $520 per week, while unit rents have risen 6.7% to $400 per week.
+This growth reflects strong demand and the suburb's appeal as a desirable location for both renters and investors seeking promising returns in a regional setting.

 Suburbs near Warwick